This blog post was updated on November 15, 2022.

 - How much time can I take off work?

-But despite all of these decisions, the end-all always circles back to money, and when you’re spending a lot on a trip, it’s important to make budget cuts wherever you can.
+But despite all of these decisions, the end-all always circles back to money.
+And when you’re spending a lot on a trip, it’s important to make budget cuts wherever you can.
 Enter transportation: the single biggest budget-buster on any trip.
-Regardless of if you stay in a fancy resort or an Airbnb, your flight will likely be your biggest travel expense.
-What then happens when you need to get around the country?
+Regardless of whether you stay in a fancy resort or an Airbnb, your flight will likely be your biggest travel expense.
+But what happens when you need to get around the country?
 Surely, additional travel will drive you bankrupt?
 Not exactly.

-With so many different modes of transport available to get around a country — some pricey and quick, others cheap and long-haul — it’s hard to decide which is best for you.
-However, there are distinct and important pros and cons to each that can help you decide when is the time to splurge, and when is the time to hold your wallet a little bit closer.
+With so many different modes of transportation available — some pricey and quick, others cheap and long-haul — it’s hard to decide which is best for you.
+However, there are distinct and important pros and cons to each.
+Learning about these can help you decide when it’s time to splurge, and when it’s time to hold your wallet a little bit closer.

 Easily the quickest and most effective, planes are the obvious go-to when it comes to travel.
-Our minds are programmed to associate airline tickets with travel, mostly because we usually need a plane to get to our destinations.
+Our minds are programmed to associate travel with finding cheap flights, mostly because we usually need a plane to get to our destinations.
 When we travel to and from a country, it’s almost inevitable that we’ll need to book a flight, but travel within the country can be a bit more variable.
 Some countries offer domestic flights as cheap as $20 (depending on where you are), while others can cost you up to $400.
-Opting for buses and trains over planes for domestic travel will minimize transport costs as much as possible, but it always comes at the expense of time and comfort.
+Opting for buses and trains over planes for domestic travel will minimize transport costs as much as possible.
+But, it always comes at the expense of time and comfort.

 When to Opt for a Plane

-We recommend that you use a plane for domestic travel when you have a very short vacation period and need to get somewhere quick.
-When you have the luxury of a long vacation, time is a less valuable resource because you simply have more of it, but short trips make your time the most valuable resource you have.
+We recommend that you use a plane for domestic travel when you have a very short vacation period and need to get somewhere quickly.
+When you have the luxury of a long vacation, time is a less valuable resource because you simply have more of it, but short trips make your time the most valuable resource.
 If you’re going somewhere for a week or less, splurge and just get to where you need to go.

 Trains come in all different shapes and sizes, and that’s even more prominent when you’re abroad.
 A train ride in Sweden, for example, will be very, very different from a train ride in India.
 Nevertheless, trains are always a reliable means of transport when you’re looking to get somewhere in a moderate amount of time with a moderate amount of comfort.
 Because they run on their own tracks, they bypass traffic and are therefore probably the fastest method of ground transport that you can find.

 Probably the second-fastest mode of transport other than a plane, trains will get you where you need to go as quickly as possible on land.
-There’s no traffic, they’re generally running on a timely schedule with minimum stops along the way.
+There’s no traffic, and they’re generally running on a timely schedule with minimum stops along the way.
 You know exactly where you’re getting on and exactly where you’ll be getting off.
-Also, they usually have bathrooms included, which can be a huge plus on a long-haul ride (see Buses below).
+Also, they usually have bathrooms included, which can be a huge plus on a long-haul ride.

 Because trains are usually the fastest mode of land travel, they’re also usually the most expensive.
-There are obviously all types of price options depending on your expected level of comfort and seat selection, but they generally are more expensive than buses.
+There are obviously all types of price options depending on your expected level of comfort and seat selection, but they are generally more expensive than buses.
 Also, because they don’t stop in many places, when you get on a train you’re on it for the long haul.
-You best make sure that your destination is a stop on the train route, or you can go right past it and have to backtrack.
-In addition, trains are large and therefore have a lot of people on them.
-You can have more of a chance of being pickpocketed with so many people around you.
-We recommend having your most precious belongings (passport, phone, wallet) on your person at all times to avoid this.
+In addition, trains are large and therefore have lots of people.
+This means that you should have your most precious belongings (passport, phone, wallet) on your person at all times to avoid the possibility of being pickpocketed.

 When to Opt for a Train

-Ahh, buses… cheap, fun and brimming with people.
-Buses and night buses are easily the most thrifty option for the frugal traveler who wants to save precious pennies that could otherwise be spent on food or sightseeing.
+Ahh, buses… cheap, fun, and brimming with people.
+Buses are easily the most thrifty option for the frugal traveler who wants to save their precious pennies for food or sightseeing.
 But, depending on what you book, buses can be pretty grim.
-If you’re not used to long, bumpy bus rides (we’re talking 12+ hours) avoid sleeper buses and try and find tourist buses that may be slightly more expensive, but would come with amenities such as air conditioning and reclinable seats.
-All in all, when it comes to bus travel, there’s a wide range of options; they’re also a bit of a gamble but definitely a solid choice for anyone who has a bit more time and a bit less money.
+If you’re not used to long, bumpy bus rides (we’re talking 12+ hours,) avoid sleeper buses and try and find tourist buses.
+They may be slightly more expensive but they come with amenities such as air conditioning and reclinable seats.
+All in all, buses are a solid choice for anyone who has a bit more time and a bit less money.

 Buses are easily the cheapest option for travel that you’ll find in any country.
 Whether you splurge on a $30 tourist bus or a $3 local bus, there’s no denying that this mode of transport will save you the most money.
-Some are air-conditioned and have a bathroom; some are sleeper buses that have reclining seats and allow you to sleep (which can save you a night’s worth of hotel/hostel money), and some have free WiFi.
-Be sure to check the bus company’s online reviews to know what amenities will be available to you.
+Some are air-conditioned and have a bathroom, some are sleeper buses that have reclining seats and allow you to sleep.
+And some even have free WiFi.
+Be sure to check the bus company’s online reviews to see which amenities will be available to you.

 As with any other budget-conscious option, buses come with a laundry list of downsides.
 They usually are the longest and most tedious transport option, often stopping to pick up locals along the way.
-They can be wildly uncomfortable (i.e. local night bus, crammed with a stranger for 12 hours), and they can sometimes be jam-packed with people, leaving you susceptible to pickpockets.
-Keep in mind that even long-haul bus rides may not have bathrooms and will only make occasional stops for them and that booking VIP Buses often don’t mean anything extravagant or luxurious.
+They can be wildly uncomfortable and jam-packed with people, leaving you susceptible to pickpockets.
+Keep in mind that even long-haul bus rides may not have bathrooms and will only make occasional stops.
+Also, booking VIP Buses often don’t mean you’ll experience anything extravagant or luxurious.

 When to Opt for a Bus

-Although they come with a lot of risks, buses are definitely the most cost-effective way to travel for the gap-year backpacker who doesn’t have a lot of money to spend.
-If you find yourself with two weeks or more and need to count your change, bite the bullet and take the bus; ultimately it will be worth it.
-Please keep in mind that it’s always useful to check company reviews online to see what you’re getting into, and that doesn’t mean going to the bus company’s self-promoted website.
+Although they come with some cons, buses are definitely the most cost-effective way to travel for the gap-year backpacker who doesn’t have a lot of money to spend.
+If you find yourself with two weeks or more and need to count your change, bite the bullet and take the bus.
+Ultimately, it will be worth it.
+We recommend checking company reviews online to see what you’re getting into, and that doesn’t mean going to the bus company’s self-promoted website.
 Do your research and go in with few expectations.

 Along the same line as buses, boats can vary in size and experience.
-We can mention both horror stories of ferry rides that were overpopulated and dirty, and amazing experiences abroad fancy and comfortable luxury boats.
-Boats are limited in scope, as they can really only take you across the water, but they can also be invaluable assets for cheap travel when your destination is an ocean, lake or river away.
+We can think of horror stories of ferry rides that were overpopulated and dirty, but also amazing experiences abroad fancy and comfortable luxury boats.
+Boats are limited in scope, as they can really only take you across the water.
+But they can also be invaluable assets for cheap travel when your destination is just an ocean, lake, or river away.

 Boat prices can vary depending on how luxurious you’d like your journey to be, but there are many options that can be even cheaper than a bus ride.
-They can take you clear across rivers and bodies of water way faster than a bus can get around them, and they can even save you accommodation money if you opt for overnight ferry rides.
+They can take you across rivers and bodies of water way faster than a bus can get around them.
+And, they can even save you accommodation money if you opt for overnight ferry rides.

 When to Opt for a Boat

 For starters, if you’re prone to getting seasick, boats are never a good option.
-But, if you can manage it, bite the bullet and choose to sail one when the water option is faster than the land one.
+But, if you can manage it, go ahead and choose to sail one when the water option is faster than any land transportation.
 Also, there may be some destinations that can only be reached by boat (some islands off the coasts of Colombia or Thailand, for example), so it’s worth the perceived discomfort if it gets you where you want to go.

 Car hires, which mean anything from a taxi cab to an Uber or a tuk-tuk, are excellent and cheap ways to get around town for a day trip.
-While less of an option for a city-to-city trip, hiring a car is a cheap, fast and comfortable option.
-However, usually you’ll find yourself hiring a car or cab to get you from your hotel to an attraction and back again, and there are tremendous amounts of difference in price points depending on which you go with.
+While less of an option for a city-to-city trip, hiring a car is a cheap, fast, and comfortable option.
+However, usually, you’ll find yourself hiring a car or cab to get you from your hotel to an attraction and back again.
+And there are tremendous amounts of difference in price points depending on which you choose.

 Car Hire Pros

 Car hires are perfect when you want to go at your own pace, as you’re not really abiding by any hurried schedule.
 You also have more comfort and much less squeezing in with strangers.
-Ubers, tuk-tuks and other rideshare apps are your best bet for a cheap ride, as they’re generally cheaper than taxi cabs, especially at airports.
-Also, depending on which type you use (specifically tuk-tuks), you can often haggle with the driver to bring down the price of your ride.
+Ubers, tuk-tuks, and other rideshare apps are your best bet for a cheap ride.
+They’re generally cheaper than taxi cabs, especially at airports.
+Also, depending on which type you use (especially tuk-tuks), you can often haggle with the driver to bring down the price of your ride.

-Also, if you have plans to explore an attraction during the day and want the convenience of knowing how to get back, you can hire a driver to take you there, wait for you, and take you back, totally eliminating the guesswork involved in getting a return ride.
+Also, if you have plans to explore an attraction during the day and want the convenience of knowing how to get back, you can hire a driver to take you there.
+They’ll wait for you and take you back, totally eliminating the guesswork involved in getting a return ride back.

 Car Hire Cons

-Unfortunately, because most car hires work their own schedules, most won’t want to drive hours away to another city, so they usually limit you to the confines of the city you’re in.
+Unfortunately, because most car hires work their own schedules, most won’t want to drive hours away to another city.
+This means they’ll usually limit you to the confines of the city you’re in.
 They can also be pricey depending on how far you’re going and which type of car hire you go for (as mentioned before, taxi cabs are generally pretty expensive).
-Also, if you do hire a driver for the day, you’ll be paying more, as you’re paying for the driver’s waiting time for you in addition to the rides there and back, so it may wind up not being the most frugal option.
+Also, if you do hire a driver for the day, you’ll be paying more.
+Because you’re paying for the driver’s waiting time in addition to the rides there and back, it might not wind up being the most frugal option.

 When to Opt for Car Service

-Have any tips on choosing modes of transport for your travels?
-Share them with us in the comments section below!
+Have any tips on choosing modes of transportation for your travels?
+Share them with us in the comments section!